amix/vimrc/README.md

     cnoremap <C-P> <Up>
     cnoremap <C-N> <Down>

-Write the file as sudo (only on Unix).
+Write the file as sudo (works only on Unix).
 Super useful when you open a file and you don't have permissions to save your changes.
 [Vim tip](http://vim.wikia.com/wiki/Su-write):

     :W